Request a Callback 01305 231 267

 6. Tolpuddle Martyrs

-The Framptons of Moreton, were noted for their involvement with the Tolpuddle Martyrs.
-John Lock, who gave key evidence against them, also lived in the village.
-The Tolpuddle Martyrs were a group of Dorset farmworkers who formed a trade union to defend their rights and improve conditions.
-They were met with harsh opposition from both local landowners, law enforcement and the government.
-The transgressors were put on trial, sentenced and deported to Australia (essentially a death sentence at the time), which lead to national protests and thousands of workers joining marches and the eventual formation of modern trade unions.
+The Framptons of Moreton, were noted for their involvement with the Tolpuddle Martyrs, who formed a trade union to defend farmworkers rights and improve conditions.
+The group were eventually deported to Australia, leading to national protests and the eventual formation of modern trade unions.

 Local Info